ukgovdatascience/govuk-tech-docs-sphinx-theme/docs/contributor_guide/CONTRIBUTING.md

 pre-commit hooks used in this repository, see the [documentation][docs-pre-commit-hooks].

-[^1]: Only secrets of specific patterns are detected by the pre-commit hooks.
-See
+[^1]: [Only secrets of specific patterns are detected by the pre-commit
-      [here][docs-pre-commit-hooks-secrets-definition] for further details.
+      hooks][docs-pre-commit-hooks-secrets-definition].

 ## Code conventions